corona-warn-app/cwa-website/science/2021-08-02-science-blog-3/index.md

 The EDUS is important for gaining basic information about CWA users and how they use the app.
 Thanks to the data provided by users on demographics (sex, age and level of education) and geographical indications, the study population could be compared with the total population and this provided information about geographical distribution and differences between urban and rural areas.
 Furthermore, by examining the contact behaviour of respondents who tested positive, conclusions could be drawn about the associations between infections in their social and working environment and among people they do not know.
 In addition, it was also possible to examine the relationship between self-assessed risk, intended behavioural changes and testing intention.
-Another important point was being able to analyse whether the respondents were surprised to receive a red warning.
+Another important point was being able to analyse whether the respondents were surprised to receive a "red warning".
 The survey examined the reasons why users were surprised to receive the warning, as well as associations between level of surprise and testing, contact with a health-care provider, and actual infection.
 The analysis of users’ testing intentions provided information about test type, implementation and results.
 A more detailed investigation of the distribution of test results illustrated the speediness of the reporting chain, and users’ willingness to share their positive test results.
 One issue that will gain importance in the future is the symptoms of users who have tested positive.
 The long-term effects of SARS-CoV-2 (Long COVID), in particular, have come under focus in recent months and it is important that this issue is further investigated.
 In summary, users who shared positive test results via the CWA enabled other people to be warned promptly about the fact that they had been exposed to an increased risk of infection.
 Many of these users would not have known about their increased risk without the app.
 The CWA thus fulfils its purpose as an early warning tool, contributes to ending chains of infection, and, therefore, is an important tool for combating the pandemic.
 We would like to take this opportunity to thank all users who voluntarily participated in the EDUS and thus made an important contribution to research.